The Devil Wears Prada (film): Depiction of fashion industry

-Some media outlets allowed their present or former fashion reporters to weigh in on how realistic the movie was.
-Their responses varied widely.
-Booth Moore at Los Angeles Times chided Field for creating a "fine fashion fantasy with little to do with reality," a world that reflects what outsiders think fashion is like rather than what the industry actually is.
-Unlike the movie, in her experience fashionistas were less likely to wear makeup and more likely to value edgier dressing styles (that would not include toe rings).

-"If they want a documentary, they can watch the History Channel", retorted Field.
-Fashion writer Hadley Freeman of The Guardian, likewise complained the film was awash in the sexism and clichés that, to her, beset movies about fashion in general.

-But Charla Krupp, the executive editor of SHOP, Inc., wrote, "It's the first film I've seen that got it right ...
-[It] has the nuances of the politics and the tension better than any film—and the backstabbing and sucking-up."
-Joanna Coles, the editor of the U.S. edition of Marie Claire, agreed:

-The film brilliantly skewers a particular kind of young woman who lives, breathes, thinks fashion above all else ... those young women who are prepared to die rather than go without the latest Muse bag from Yves Saint Laurent that costs three times their monthly salary.
-It's also accurate in its understanding of the relationship between the editor-in-chief and the assistant.

-Ginia Bellefante, former fashion reporter for The New York Times, called it "easily the truest portrayal of fashion culture since Unzipped (1995)" and giving it credit for depicting the way fashion had changed in the early 21st century.
-Her colleague Ruth La Ferla found a different opinion from industry insiders after a special preview screening.
-Most found the fashion in the movie too safe and the beauty too overstated, more in tune with the 1980s than the 2000s.
-"My job is to present an entertainment, a world people can visit and take a little trip," responded Field.
+Some media outlets allowed their fashion reporters to comment on the movie.
+Booth Moore at Los Angeles Times chided Field for creating a "fine fashion fantasy with little to do with reality".
+She said that fashionistas were less likely to wear makeup and more likely to value edgier dressing styles (not including toe rings).
+Field replied that it was not a documentary.
+Fashion writer Hadley Freeman of The Guardian complained the film was awash in the sexism and clichés.
+Charla Krupp, executive editor of SHOP, Inc., wrote, "It's the first film I've seen that got it right… [It] has the nuances of the politics and the tension better than any film—and the backstabbing and sucking-up".
+Joanna Coles, the editor of the U.S. edition of Marie Claire, agreed that it "brilliantly skewers a particular kind of young woman who lives, breathes, thinks fashion above all else".
+Ginia Bellefante, in The New York Times, called it "easily the truest portrayal of fashion culture since Unzipped (1995)".
+Her colleague Ruth La Ferla reported that industry insiders found the fashion in the movie too safe and the beauty too overstated.